drachenpapa/genderify/CONTRIBUTING.md

 A good commit message serves at least three important purposes:
 - To speed up the reviewing process.
 - To help us write a good release note.
-- To help the future maintainers of Skeletor (it could be you!), say five years into the future, to find out why a particular change was made to the code or why a specific feature was added.
+- To help the future maintainers of Genderify (it could be you!), say five years into the future, to find out why a particular change was made to the code or why a specific feature was added.

 Each commit message consists of a **header** and a **body**.